dictu-lang/Dictu/docs/docs/standard-lib/sqlite.md

 lower case `sqlite`.
 The `execute` method executes an SQL query and can return one of 3 values.

 A Result type is returned, the value being wrapped depends on the query:
-  If the query is a type that does not return data (such as UPDATE / DELETE), then `true` is wrapped on successful queries.
+  If the query is a type that does not return data (such as UPDATE / DELETE), then `nil` is wrapped on successful queries.
   If the query is a SELECT statement then a list is wrapped on successful queries (empty list for a select query that returns no rows).

 ```cs